sacjs/website/sponsorship.md

 #### Do you offer non-monetary sponsorships?

 Yes!
-If you would rather sponsor through a non-monetary means equivalent in value to one of our sponsorship tiers, we can likely accomodate that.
+If you would rather sponsor through a non-monetary means equivalent in value to one of our sponsorship tiers, we can likely accommodate that.
 Please [contact us]({{ site.email }}) directly so we can discuss further.

 #### How many other sponsors will there be?